sdylewski/StealthChanger/docs/Docks.md

    * vertical front plates can also help with resisting rotation
 * For existing builds with 2020 sides, front idlers will hit the crossbar, so you need to change idlers to use the <a href="https://github.com/DraftShift/StealthChanger/tree/main/UserMods/BT123/MiniBFI%20%2B%20MicroBFI">MiniBFI</a>
 * 20mm less Y build space unless you use shorter "stubby" docks, which reduce the loss to 10mm.
 Not all toolheads appreciate "stubby" docks.
-* Any other tips from people who've done this?
 * Image from @drakarah with MiniBFI and <a href="https://www.printables.com/model/994635-stealthchanger-stealthburner-minimal-docks-aka-hap/comments">Happy Crab Docks</a>, crossbar held in place with 90deg corner brackets.

 #### Mods